How to check off "Save the World" on your bucket list?

 There is a link to be invented between humanity in the process of creating its unity and this new object that is the planet earth... that I call the natural contract.

-In the light of what we have just seen, the last century has seen the emergence or strengthening of three major currents of thought among those who wish to see the advent of democratic world governance.
-The first unites those who can be described as "UNians".
-They aspire to a world government through a democratization of the UN General Assembly or through the addition of an elected assembly to the latter.
+In the light of what we have just seen, the last century has seen the emergence or strengthening of three major currents of thought among those who wish to see the advent of a democratic world government; among those who are known as federalists.

-The Planet Republyk movement, as its name indicates, is part of the planetarist trend of thought.
-In its view, whatever its nature, a federation of states, like the transformation of the UN into a parliament and its eventual evolution into a real world parliament with the power to legislate, would not alter the mandate of the delegates, which would remain, fundamentally, that of defending the interests of the nations, even if this were to go against the universal good.
+The Planet Republyk movement, as its name suggests, is part of the planetarian school of thought.
+In its view, whatever its nature, a federation of states, like the transformation of the UN and its eventual evolution into a real world parliament with the power to legislate, would not alter the mandate of the delegates, which would remain, fundamentally, that of defending the interests of the nations, even if this were to go against the universal good.

-It is therefore from a blank page that the World Republic must be conceived.
+It is high time to envisage a true government of the citizens of the world and it is, according to the planetarist movement, from a blank page that the World Republic should be conceived.

 Are we fit to have a global consciousness?